-APPENDIX A ALASKA AIR GROUP, INC. 2004 LONG-TERM INCENTIVE EQUITY PLAN Your vote is important.
+APPENDIX A ALASKA AIR GROUP, INC. 2004 LONG-TERM INCENTIVE EQUITY PLAN Your voting instructions cannot be followed by the Trustee unless they are received by 11:59 p.m.
+Eastern Time, May 13, 2004.
+Your vote is important.
+Please vote immediately.
+Your vote is important.
 Please vote immediately.